daliusd/python-tutorial-lt/glossary.rst

       Mutable objects can change their value but keep their :func:`id`.
 See also :term:`immutable`.

-   vardinė eilutė / named tuple
+   vardinis kortežas / named tuple
       Any tuple-like class whose indexable elements are also accessible using named attributes (for example, :func:`time.localtime` returns a tuple-like object where the *year* is accessible either with an